 Case Scenario In Using Mortgage Broker Versus Mortgage Banker

-For example, if a borrowers walks in their local bank where they have a banking relationship with and apply for a mortgage loan does not qualify, the bank can no longer help the borrower.
+For example, if a borrower walks into their local bank where they have a banking relationship and apply for a mortgage loan that does not qualify, the bank can no longer help the borrower.
 However, with a mortgage broker, in the event, if the borrowers get denied a mortgage from a particular lender, the broker has the borrower’s files and can resubmit them to another lender.
 The borrower may have to sign new paperwork of the new lender and start the whole mortgage application again

 Qualifying For Home Loan With Bad Credit

 - Prior bankruptcy